corneliusdavid/GitTest/README.md

 **Git Test**

 This repository has no source code, just a single README.md file used for testing git settings from various development settings.

+First test is from my main Windows 10 development machine using Git Bash.